 You can withhold your phone number for the next call (CLIR = Calling Line Identification Restriction).
 The setting applies to all the phone's connections.
-In idle status:

-- Menu > 9 Select Services > Withhold No. Next Call Select and press OK. - М. Enter the number or copy from the directory.
+Menu → 5 Select Services → Withhold No. Next Call

+Enter the number or copy from the directory.